karlhulme/jsonotron/readme.md

 Some of the libraries using Jsonotron use a higher level concept and then produce Field Block Types from that.
 For example, Sengi defines Doc Types and then produces Field Block Types for the constructor, filter parameters, operation parameters, etc.

-The table below describes the properties of a field block type.
+The table below describes the properties of a field block definition.

 Property Name | Description
 ---|---
-name | A name for the field block type. title | The display name for the field block type. paragraphs | An optional array of commonmark strings. fields | An array of objects. fields.type | The name of an enum type or a schema type. fields.isRequired | An optional boolean that indicates if the field must be supplied.
+name | A name for the field block definition. fields | An array of objects. fields.type | The name of an enum type or a schema type. fields.isRequired | An optional boolean that indicates if the field must be supplied.
 (Works the same is isGuaranteed.)